SynapseMedia/nucleus/README.md

 ***NOTE!*** Nucleus is **alpha-stage** software.
 It means nucleus hasn't been security audited and programming APIs and data formats can still change.

-Nucleus is a low-level compilation of a "toolchain" for media decentralization.
-It provides a set of functionalities to facilitate the processing, storage, and distribution of multimedia in a decentralized manner.
+Nucleus is a collection of low-level tools for media decentralization.
+It offers functionalities to make it easier to process, store, and distribute multimedia in a decentralized way.

 The key features of Nucleus include: